 Economics of Electrocoat

-Electrocoat is normally the lowest cost finishing application.
+Electrocoat is normally the lowest-cost finishing application.
 The key word is “application.”
-Anytime one evaluates the cost to paint parts, they need to look beyond just the material cost per square foot or the cost per gallon.
+Anytime one evaluates the cost to paint parts, he or she needs to look beyond just the material cost per square foot or the cost per gallon.
 Some of the major factors that enter into the equation for the application selection are:

-- Production volume.
-As manufacturers increase production quantities above 2 million sq feet annually per shift, electrocoat becomes a more preferred application method.
+•Production volume.
+As manufacturers increase production quantities above 2 million sq ft annually per shift, electrocoat becomes a more preferred application method.
 The dense rack loading achieved with electrocoat allows manufacturers to produce greater volumes of parts.

-- Paint material.
-Electrocoat is usually the most cost-effective when comparing the costs of applied paint material.
-This is due to the high transfer efficiency (95–98%) and the self-limiting ability of the electrocoating process resulting in a differential of only 0.2 mils deposited paint film.
+•Paint material.
+Electrocoat is usually the most cost effective when comparing applied paint materials.
+This is due to the high transfer efficiency (95–98 percent) and the self-limiting ability of the electrocoating process resulting in a differential of only 0.2 mils deposited paint film.

-Electrocoating is an extremely efficient process in which 95% or more of the paint components (resin, pigment, and other additives) entering the paint tank will eventually be applied and cured on the product due to the recycling of paint through ultrafiltration.
+Electrocoating is an extremely efficient process in which 95 percent or more of the paint components (resin, pigment and other additives) entering the paint tank will eventually be applied and cured on the product due to the recycling of paint through ultrafiltration.
 Except in rare cases of catastrophic tank contamination, the amount of paint solids requiring waste treatment on a regular operating basis is typically very small.
 Generally, discharge standards for wastewater become more stringent as they become more localized.

 Federal standards can be found in the Code of Federal Register (CFR), Part 433— “Metal Finishing Paint Source Category.”
 This resource lists all registered substances that must be controlled at a national level.
 Local standards can vary greatly from municipality to municipality.
 In any case, they may be more demanding than the federal limits.
 Information on allowable contaminant levels may be obtained by contacting the local waste treatment facility.
 The permitting process can be quite complicated.
 It is suggested that a local environmental consultant be included in the permitting process to ensure that it is carried out completely and correctly.